GAZNAT CHAIRS AT EPFL

-In order to develop innovative solutions, Gaznat signed an agreement with the Swiss Federal Institute of Technology in Lausanne (EFPL) for the creation of two new professorships, which came into operation in spring 2015:
+In order to develop innovative solutions, Gaznat signed an agreement with the Swiss Federal Institute of Technology in Lausanne (EPFL) for the creation of two new professorships, which came into operation in spring 2015:

-- Gaznat Chair of Carbon Chemistry (Advanced Separation).
-This chair studies ways of capturing carbon dioxide (CO2) at source and deriving value from its by-products
+- Gaznat Chair of Carbon Chemistry (Advanced Separation): this chair studies ways of capturing carbon dioxide (CO2) at source and deriving value from its by-products.

-- Gaznat Chair of Geo-Energy.
-This chair is dedicated to the study of underground storage and geo-energies
+- Gaznat Chair of Geo-Energy: this chair is dedicated to the study of underground storage and geo-energies.

 The research carried out under the aegis of these professorships will result in innovative technological and economic solutions in the areas of transportation, storage and the manufacture of by-products.
-Professors Laloui and Dyson talk about their projects and the opportunities that will arise from them.

 For Professor Lyesse Laloui, holder of the “Petrosvibri Chair of Natural Gas” at EPFL, burying CO2 in the subsoil is THE solution.

 New technologies have a key role to play in efforts to reduce climate impact.
 Sequestration in the subsoil, which is the only current technology capable of reducing the accumulation of CO2 in the atmosphere, is particularly promising.

 Click here to view the video created during the Exposure Science Film Hackathon 2016 on carbon capture storage (in French).